leonp/thisdaysportion/_posts/2021-05-22-perfect-blogging-through-typography.md

 We’d offer more options, but you get the idea.
 By controlling typography and limiting the site’s purpose to a blog, we can offer all the customisation that normally requires theming.
 Writers won’t have to code.

+(Alternatively, we could offer a set of simpler “packages” of settings that look good out of the box, similar to [Typetura](https://typetura.com/).
+Thanks to [Florens](https://fvsch.com) for this idea.)

 ## What controls will we offer?

 ### Typeface